-Sale Summary: Description Refer to Amount Ballot on Demand Equipment, ES&S Software, and Services Exhibit B \$7,625.00 Shipping & Handling \$360.00 Total Sale before Discount: \$7,985.00 Terms & Conditions: 1 Note 1: Pursuant to Section 3.6, any applicable state and local taxes a Customer.
-Premium or rush transportation services incurred in conne Sale are additive and will be billed as incurred.
-Note 2: Invoicing and Payment Terms are as Follows: \$7,985.00 will be invoiced upon delivery of the Ballot on Demand Prininvoice date. nting System.
-Invoices a re due net 30 from Ongoing Services: Description Annual Fee - First Renewal Period Software License, Maintenance & Support Services: Ballot on Demand Software Fees (See Exhibit B for descriptions).
-Renewal Term will be increased at a rate not to exceed more than paid fee. \$840.00 Fees reflect a one-year term.
-Payment is due as set forth above and at the start of each Renewal Per riod.
+Sale Summary: Description Refer to Amount Ballot on Demand Equipment, ES&S Software, and Services Exhibit B \$7,625.00 Shipping & Handling \$360.00 Total Sale before Discount: \$7,985.00 Terms & Conditions: Note 1: Pursuant to Section 3.6, any applicable state and local taxes are not included, and are the responsibility of Customer.
+Premium or rush transportation services incurred in connection with deliverables included in the Total Sale are additive and will be billed as incurred.
+Note 2: Invoicing and Payment Terms are as Follows: \$7,985.00 will be invoiced upon delivery of the Ballot on Demand Printing System.
+Invoices are due net 30 from invoice date.
+Ongoing Services: Description Description Annual Fee - First Renewal Period Software License, Maintenance & Support Services: - Ballot on Demand Software Fees (See Exhibit B for descriptions).
+Fees for any License Renewal Term will be increased at a rate not to exceed more than 10% of the previously paid fee. \$840.00 Fees reflect a one-year term.
+Payment is due as set forth above and at the start of each Renewal Per iod.